CondationCMS/website/content/documentation/basics/concepts.md

 # Concepts

+Before diving in, let’s clarify some fundamental concepts.
-First of all, we have to clarify some basic concepts, which makes it easier to understand why thinks are done like they are done.
+This will make it easier to understand why things in CondationCMS work the way they do.

 ## Server

-The condation-server is the base server application, which runs all the sites.
+The **Condation Server** is the core application that powers and manages all hosted sites.

-## Host or site
+## Host or Site
-A host or site is a single website.
+A **host** or **site** is an individual website.
-A server supports multiple sites.
+One server can host and manage multiple sites at the same time.

-## Page
+## Page or Node
-A page is a content page inside a site.
+A **page** (or **node**) represents a single content page within a site.

 ## Assets
-Assets are file managed by CondationCMS.
-These can be medias, javascripts, stylesheets and more.
+**Assets** are files managed by CondationCMS.
+These can include:

+- Media files (images, videos, documents)
+- JavaScript scripts
+- Stylesheets
+- Other static resources

 ## Templates
+**Templates** define reusable layouts that can be applied across different sites.

 ## Sections
-CondationCMS allows you to build content from fragments, these fragments are called sections
+CondationCMS structures content using smaller building blocks called **sections**.
+These allow flexible and modular content creation.

+## Extensions
+**Extensions** are built in JavaScript.
+They are primarily used by project and theme developers to:

+- Add custom content tags
+- Create reusable template components
+- Register custom routes

 ## Modules
-Modules are created in Java and can provider different functionality to server or site.
+**Modules** are developed in Java.
+They can extend the functionality of the server or individual sites by providing additional features or services.

-## Extensions
+## Hooks
-Extensions are made in javascript.
-They are mainly used from Project- and Theme developers to provide custom content tags and template components.
-But its also possible to register custom routes.
+**Hooks** allow developers to integrate with various parts of the core system
+without modifying the core classes directly.